mgbennet/pizzabot/README.md

 ## Future to-dos
 * Proper identification of multiple quantaties in order, ie "I'd like two cheese pizzas" will add 2 pizzas, not one.

-* Bigger menu loaded in from json file, with variations like Large and modifiers like extra cheese with corresponding price increases.
+* Bigger menu with variations like Large and modifiers like Extra Cheese with corresponding price increases.

 * Better profile management.